LEISURE

 MUSIC AND ART

 When using a search engine to find the lyrics of a song, inclusion of some of the lyrics (not just the title) in your search criteria will concentrate the results on sites that list the lyrics, as opposed to sites that just mention the song without listing the lyrics.
 There are many web sites that include lyrics.
 Some but not all also include guitar chords.
 I make no promises about the accuracy of the lyrics or chords on the web sites.
 You will find cases where two sites differ on the lyrics and/or differ on the guitar chords.
 That's life!
 Buying the sheet music or photocopying it in a public library can give you the melody, the harmony, the guitar chords, and probably the official lyrics.
+The web sites of some (but apparently not most) singers and groups include lyrics.
+The Wikipedia articles on many singers and groups list their official web sites.

 When I took a drawing class, I concluded that learning how to observe is a large part of learning how to draw.